two-suns/rock_paper_scissors/README.md

 - VSCode

 ## About
-Create a basic game where the player chooses a number and the computer picks at random.
+Created a command-line-based game where the player chooses a number, the computer picks it at random, and the outcome is displayed.